aerciyas/AngularJS-Node-tutorial-POC/README.md

 Local setup instructions:

 1) Download zip or clone this repository to your favorite folder in your system.
-(If not familiar with github go to https://github.com/aerciyas/dragonrating and scroll to the lower right-hand side of the page).

 2) In the terminal, go to root directory of the project and run 'npm install'.
 This should add content to a package called node_modules in the root directory of the project.